Threat Model

 • Session ID: Ephemeral, per-connection (no identity key)

-• Mailbox token: Opaque, hourly rotation, derived from shared key
+• Mailbox token: Opaque, daily rotation, derived from shared key

 • Encrypted blob: AEAD ciphertext, padded to fixed buckets